- South Carolina

 Charleston has an innovative and high-profile dining scene, with restaurants jostling for attention up and down King and East Bay streets.
 Southern coastal specialties like she-crab soup and shrimp and grits are found on menus across the city.

 A splash of sherry adds kick to the she-crab soup at Fleet Landing, a local favorite for its seafood and views of Charleston Harbor.
-Locally sourced fare fills the menu at Fig an upscale eatery that favors the bounty of the Lowcountry.
-Savor shrimp and cheesy grits at Hominy Grill, a delicious spot for breakfast.
+Locally sourced fare fills the menu at Fig, an upscale eatery that favors the bounty of the Lowcountry.
+Savor shrimp and cheesy grits at Slightly North of Broad, a delicious spot for brunch.